t-vermette/U.S.-Housing-Affordability-Analysis/README.md

 - Relationships between these variables and affordability

 ## Data Preparation & Feature Engineering
 Data from Zillow and the U.S. Census Bureau required cleaning and standardization before the datasets could be combined.
 Metropolitan-area names were standardized across sources to allow Zillow housing data to be matched with Census income, population, and educational attainment data.
-The analysis was then limited to 100 major metropolitan areas with the necessary data available for comparison across the selected years.
+The top 100 major metropolitan areas from Zillow's dataset were selected as our metros of focus.
 Several features were engineered to measure changes between 2010 and 2024, including:
 Percent change in median household income
 Percent change in population